-Kim Gordon and Irish authorSinéad Gleeson have just announced that a collection of essays by female writers about female artists that matter to them, This Woman’s Work: Essays on Music, will be published on April 7th 2022 on White Rabbit, in hardback, trade paperback, ebook and audio.
+Kim Gordon and Irish authorSinéad Gleeson’s collection of essays by female writers about female artists that matter to them, This Woman’s Work: Essays on Music, is out today White Rabbit, in hardback, trade paperback, ebook and audio.

 The book is “for and about the women who kicked in doors, as pioneers of their craft or making politics central to their sound: those who offer a new way of thinking about the vast spectrum of women in music.”

 Gordon and Gleeson have edited to book and writers contributing include Anne Enright, Fatima Bhutto, Jenn Pelly, Rachel Kushner, Juliana Huxtable, Leslie Jamison, Liz Pelly, Maggie Nelson, Margo Jefferson, Megan Jasper, Ottessa Moshfegh, Simone White, Yiyun Li and Zakia Sewell.